swiftgurmeet/swiftgurmeet.github.io/_pages/03_resume.md

 * Worked with Cadence to produce a performance optimized implementation and the associated hierarchical RTL2GDS flow for a high performance ARM core (Cortex-X925 “Blackhawk”) on the Intel18A process.

-### [2020-2022] Samsung Austin R&D Center, Physical Design Contractor
+### [2020-2022] [Samsung Austin R&D Center][sarc], Physical Design Contractor
 * Physical implementation (rtl2gds) of 3 large GPU blocks to tapeout [Silicon Success] on a 4nm technology using Cadence Innovus, including floorplanning in SNPS, meeting all area/power/timing requirements.
   Over 75 timing/DRC ECOs.
 Provide guidance to the CAD team on methodology.
 * PnR flow development in SNPS fusion compiler for 3nm (Samsung 3GAP) technology

 ### [2018-2019] Esperanto Technologies, Physical Design Methodology and Global Clocking Engineer